 Jamaican Spindalis is the largest and gaudiest of this distinctive Caribbean family of tanager relatives.
 Photo: Rich Hoyer

-With at least 27 endemic bird species as well as a host of Antillean and neotropical specialties, Jamaica offers some of the most exciting birdwatching in the West Indies.
+With at least 27 endemic bird species as well as a host of Antillean and neotropical specialities, Jamaica offers some of the most exciting birdwatching in the West Indies.
 It is the only one of the Greater Antillean islands where we have a very good chance of seeing every endemic in less than a week.

 A treasured part of our short tour is the opportunity to stay at delightful Marshall’s Pen, the 200-year-old working ranch, nature reserve, and home of biologist and conservationist Ann Sutton, who recently co-authored A Photographic Guide to the Birds of Jamaica.
 In these idyllic surroundings, we expect to see many of the island’s endemic birds as well as abundant butterflies, anole lizards, and treefrogs.
 We’ll also visit the desert-like southern peninsula and spend three full days exploring the more lush and mountainous eastern end of the island, with ample opportunity not only to see every endemic species, but to get to know most of them well through multiple observations at a relaxed pace.

 Delicious local foods (such as ackee, callaloo, bammy, and the famous jerk recipes) and a look at Jamaica’s fascinating history and culture completes a very special experience.

 Day 1: The tour begins this evening at our hotel in Montego Bay.